luizmugnaini/mugdot/README.md

+# DISCLAIMER

+> This project is now hosted at https://git.sr.ht/~presheaf/mugdot
+>
+> This repository will no longer be updated.
+Please refer to the new hosting
+> page for new development and contributions or contact me via e-mail.

 # Dotfiles 🖇️

 These are my config files I use across all of my machines, be it Linux or Windows!
 I'm currently using my